top of page

 Fee: Free.

-My friend and I participated in this competition and were selected for the debate; both of us made it to the Quarter finals, and I got 5th Best Speaker nationwide.
+Note: My friend and I participated in this competition and were selected for the debate; both of us made it to the Quarter finals, and I got 5th Best Speaker nationwide.

 10. Harvard Crimson Essay Competition